 - Two types of Section Check In - 20 questions on one of the 12 content areas listed in the Specification, with a RAG grid to record performance.
 There are 12 Foundation Section Check Ins and 12 Higher Section Check Ins.

-- We have editable Curriculum Planners for use as Schemes of Work.
+- We have editable Curriculum Planners in the ‘Planning’ section, which can be used as Schemes of Work.
 We have a Year 9 curriculum planner (for any centres wishing to deliver GCSE (9-1) mathematics over three years), plus Foundation tier and Higher tier curriculum planners for years 10 and 11.
 We also have a one-year version covering the content in a single year.

 - Delivery Guides take an area of the specification and look at resources that can be used in teaching.
-These are separated across three sections, content resources, conceptual resources and contextual resources.
+These are separated across three areas, content resources, conceptual resources and contextual resources.

-- Lesson Elements are each an activity on a particular topic for use in classrooms.
+- Activities are each an element which can be used in a lesson on a particular topic for use in classrooms.

-- Mapping Guides show you how the content differs between the new GCSE (9-1) mathematics and other qualifications.
+- Mapping Guides are in the ‘New to this qualification’ section and show you how the content differs between the new GCSE (9-1) Mathematics and other qualifications.